 Please tell your office if you're responsible for clearing a property when a relative or friend dies.
-You'll need to let us know when you'll be returning the keys - rent continues to be payable until these are handed in.Your local office will be able to help and advise if you wish to pay any outstanding rent.
+You'll need to let us know when you'll be returning the keys - rent continues to be payable until these are handed in.Contact the customer service centre if you wish to pay any outstanding rent.
 Otherwise we'll claim this from the estate of the deceased.

 If your friend or relative was getting housing benefit, this will end on the first Sunday after their death.